-Master's Degree Health Studies (without NMC registration):
+Bachelor's Degree in Health Studies (without NMC registration):

-If you fail to meet the practice requirements for the MSc Nursing (RN/ Pre-registration) and have exhausted all permitted resit opportunities, but have passed the theory elements of the programme, you may be awarded a MSc Health Studies This award does not allow you to register with the NMC and therefore you cannot practice as a registered nurse
+If you fail HS3019 Preparing to be a Proficient Practitioner (15 credits) and therefore fail to meet the practice requirements for the BSc (Hons) Nursing (RN/ Pre-registration) and have exhausted all permitted resit opportunities, but have achieved 120 credits at level 4, 120 credits at level 5 and 105 credits at level 6, you may be awarded a BSc Health Studies.
+This award does not allow you to apply for registration with the NMC and therefore you cannot practice as a registered nurse.